57blocks/website-article/articles/Drive iOS App Downloads with Clip/README.md

     ASAuthorizationAppleIDProvider().getCredentialState(forUserID: userId) {state, error in …}
 ```

-*Clip logs in through credential, uses keychain to pass login information, and uses kSecAttrLabel to distinguish keychain entry:*
+*This App Clip logs in via credentials, uses keychain to pass login information, and kSecAttrLabel to distinguish keychain entries:*

 ```swift
     let query = [